-Molina offers programs to help our Members and their families manage various health conditions.
-The programs include telephonic outreach from our clinical staff and health educators that includes condition specific triage assessment, care plan development and access to tailored educational materials.
-Members are identified via Health Risk assessments and Identification and Stratification.
-You can also directly refer Members who may benefit from these program offerings via phone by calling the number listed below.
+Molina offers programs to help our Members and their families manage a diagnosed health condition.
+The Molina My Health programs include telephonic outreach from our clinical staff and health educators that includes condition-specific triage assessment, care plan development, and access to tailored educational materials.
+Members are identified via Health Risk Assessments (HRA), and identification and stratification.